 As so much of life is mediated through digital media, how is the church translating this impact to the online world?
 What does the church have to offer and where is there the most need?
 As society appears to become more polarised can the church be the common link for the common good?

 This seminar will address what churches can do and are doing to serve the common good using digital media – with case studies, advice and practical tips.

 Just communities: towards a future without food banks – The Trussell Trust

 As food bank use continues to escalate across the UK, how much is too much?
 What role should the state and the voluntary sector play in responding to people’s basic needs?
 Christians have been instrumental in delivering food banks in the UK.
 What part might churches now play in addressing the drivers of increasing demand?

 A panel discussion considering long-term solutions, hosted by the Trussell Trust as they embark on an ambitious strategy to reduce and ultimately end the need for food banks in the UK.
-Speakers to include: Danny Kruger, Conservative MP for Devizes, and Stephen Timms, Labour MP for East Ham, and Annette Smith, Founder and Manager of Morecambe Bay Foodbank and Guardian Public Servant of the Year 2018.
+Speakers to include: Danny Kruger, Conservative MP for Devizes, Stephen Timms, Labour MP for East Ham, and Annette Smith, Founder and Manager of Morecambe Bay Foodbank and Guardian Public Servant of the Year 2018.
 The discussion will be chaired by Emma Revie, Chief Executive of the Trussell Trust.